SawMaineK/APIToolz/README.md

 ## Swagger Installation for API Document

-For Swagger API documentation, you should run the following Artisan commannd.
+For Swagger API documentation, run the following Artisan command:

 ```shell
 php artisan vendor:publish --provider "L5Swagger\L5SwaggerServiceProvider"
 ```

-Then, you can set L5_SWAGGER_GENERATE_ALWAYS to true in your .env file so that your documentation will automatically be generated.
+You can then set `L5_SWAGGER_GENERATE_ALWAYS` to `true` in your `.env` file to automatically generate your documentation.

 ## Usage

-Now, you can generate your model using the `apitoolz:model` Artisan command.
+You can generate your model using the `apitoolz:model` Artisan command:

 ```shell
 php artisan apitoolz:model Product --table=products --soft-delete
 ```

-And also you can generate your model with `sql format` following as:
+You can also generate your model with `SQL format` as follows:

 ```shell
 php artisan apitoolz:model Customer --table=customers --soft-delete --sql="